Adam Altnether ’07

 And he’s ever-grateful for the amazing education he received from the CIA.
 “It definitely laid the groundwork in my mind to allow us to be able to expand in the way we have done.”

 In March 2015, after nearly eight years, Adam made the difficult decision to step away from the Craft Restaurant Group and is not longer a shareholder.
 “I want to take some time off and relax for a little bit,” Adam says.
 “I’ve been going 100 miles per hour for awhile now and sometimes it’s just time for a change in scenery.”
 Gerard Craft said of his parting, “Adam has been a valued member of the team for many years, and we are proud of the work that we were able to accomplish together.
 We’re excited to see what’s next for him.”

-For now, Adam is taking that well needed break, traveling, eating, and planning his next move, which he hopes will be in his hometown of St. Louis.
+For now, Adam is taking that well deserved break, traveling, eating, and planning his wedding to girlfriend Lili Nguyen set for November 5, 2017.